Dominique Mathieu: Biography

 Pope Francis appointed him Archbishop of Tehran–Isfahan on 8 January 2021.
-He received his episcopal consecration on 16 February 2021 from Cardinal Leonardo Sandri, with Cardinal Mauro Gambetti and Ignazio Bedini, Archbishop Emeritus of Tehran and Mathieu's immediate predecessor, as co-consecrators, in Rome's Basilica of the Twelve Apostles. and left Rome to take possession of his see in November.
+He received his episcopal consecration on 16 February 2021 from Cardinal Leonardo Sandri, with Cardinal Mauro Gambetti and Ignazio Bedini, Archbishop Emeritus of Tehran and Mathieu's immediate predecessor, as co-consecrators, in Rome's Basilica of the Twelve Apostles, and left Rome in November to take possession of his see, where the Cathedral of the Consolata, the bishop's residence, and the diocesan offices are located on the grounds of the Italian embassy in Tehran.
 In March 2021 he told an interviewer that from the time he entered religious life he "almost always felt affinity with the Islamic world".

-On 6 October 2024, Pope Francis announced that he planned to make Mathieu a cardinal in December, On 7 December 2024, Pope Francis made him a cardinal, assigning him as a member of the order of cardinal priests the title of Santa Giovanna Antida Thouret.
-He became the third cardinal in the history of modern Iran.
+On 6 October 2024, Pope Francis announced that he planned to make Mathieu a cardinal in December.
+On 7 December 2024, the Pope did so, assigning him as a member of the order of cardinal priests the title of Santa Giovanna Antida Thouret.
+He became the third cardinal associated with modern Iran.
 (Note: He is the first cardinal to head the Latin Catholic Diocese in Iran since its founding as the Diocese of Isfahan of the Latins (Latin: Archidioecesis Hispahanensis Latinorum, Persian: اسقفنشین کاتولیک رومی اصفهان, romanized: Ōsghof-neshin Kātolik Romi Esfahān) in 1629 by Pope Urban VIII, when Isfahan was the capital of Iran under the Safavid Dynasty.
-There were two other cardinals who led the Holy See's diplomatic representation in Iran in the twentieth century but did not have ecclesiastical responsibilities in Iran.)
+Two other prelates, Angelo Dolci and Giuseppe Paupini, who led the Holy See's diplomatic representation in Iran in the twentieth century and later became cardinals, but they did not have ecclesiastical responsibilities in Iran.)
 He participated in the 2025 papal conclave that resulted in the election of Pope Leo XIV.

 Mathieu has been described as having "a passion for astronomy".
+Following the US and Israeli assaults on Iran beginning on 28 February 2026, he has discouraged the use of weapons and inspired an inner peace and justice equivalent to what "God wants for His children".
+He was evacuated from Tehran and arrived in Rome on 8 March.